Lalan (artist): Biography

-Xie Jinglan, nickname Lan-lan, who later changed her name to Lalan, was born on September 14th 1921 in Guiyang, Guizhou Provence, China.
+Xie Jinglan, nickname Lan-lan, who later changed her name to Lalan, was born on September 14, 1921, in Guiyang, Guizhou Provence, China.
 Grew up in a scholarly family under the influence of the New Culture Movement, Lalan received Western education in Hongdao Girls' Middle School, an American missionary school in Hang Zhou.
 At a young age, Lalan had a gift for music and dance and was able to cultivate her talent thanks to her father Xie Meigen, who was a great flute musician and a scholar.
-In 1935, LaLan was introduced to Zao Wou-Ki, who was studied at the Hangzhou School of Art.
+In 1935, Lalan was introduced to Zao Wou-Ki, who was studied at the Hangzhou School of Art.
 In 1941, they got married in Hong Kong.
 The following year their son Zhao Jialing was born.

 At the time, the headmaster of Hangzhou School of art was artist Lin Fengmian, who studied in France before coming back to China to teach.
 Lalan and Zao Wou-ki were motivated by their teachers.
 In 1948, after 36 days of travelling, Lalan and Zao arrived in France and settled down on Rue du Moulin-Vert District 14 Paris, and became neighbours of the sculptor Alberto Giacometti.
 Lalan later entered the Conservatoire de Paris and studied composition under Darius Mihaud.
 Inspired by a documentary about American Modern dancer Martha Graham, she received the Graham Technique training from Karin Waehner at Le Centre American.
 A dear friend of the couple Henri Michaux introduced Zao and Lalan to the "Father of Electronic Music" French composer Edgard Varèse who introduced Electronic Music to Lalan.
 To commemorate her mentor, Lalan painted A Edgard Varese in 1985.
 Through Michaux, Lalan met the violinist Marcel Van Thienen in 1952, who later became her second husband in 1957.

 In 1956, Lalan and Zao Wou-ki decided to divorce after being together for over twenty years.
 Without the title of "the artist's wife", Lalan started her independent art career and ventured into the realms of painting, composing and choreography.
 In her practices, she incorporate the Chinese traditional Taoism philosophy, and the Lyrical Abstraction at the time, finding her unique voice in the Integrated art that she created since the 1970s.

 Artistic Development

 Calligraphic abstraction (1957–1969)

 Lalan was introduced to the Art Informel movement after moving to France.
 As a self-taught painter, she learnt about the language of modern painting through Lyrical Abstraction, started by artists like Georges Mathieu, Pierre Soulages, joined by Zao Wou-ki.
 The artists shared artistic characteristics such as explosive gestural lines, calligraphic signs and the improvisational way of creating.

 The training in music and dance enabled Lalan's brushstrokes to express a dancer-like quality and musical rhythms.
-The canvases are larger than life, provided a dance stage for her paintbrush.
+The canvases are larger than life, providing a dance stage for her paintbrush.
 From 1957 to 1959 she created a series of abstract paintings that were dark and meditative.
-She had her first solo exhibition in 1960 the Creuze Gallery in Paris.
+She had her first solo exhibition in 1960 at the Creuze Gallery in Paris.